-As shown in Fig. 1.10, the quantroswap is based on two quantroniums labelled A and B whose islands are capacitively coupled.
-Each CPB is connected to its own voltage source $V{g{A,B}}$ through its gate capacitances $C{g{A,B}}$ , and has its own readout junction.
-Experimentally, the magnetic flux is produced by a macroscopic coil above the circuit that induces the same flux $\Phi$ through each loop.
-Thus, using the usual sign convention for voltages, currents and superconducting phase differences (see Fig. 1.10), the phases and the flux are related by $\delta_A = \gamma_A + \Phi/\varphi_0$ and $\delta_B = \gamma_B - \Phi/\varphi_0$ .
+As shown on Fig. 1.10, the quantroswap is based on two quantroniums labelled A and B whose islands are capacitively coupled.
+Each CPB is connected to its own voltage source $V{g{A,B}}$ through its gate capacitances $C{g{A,B}}$, and has its own readout junction.
+Experimentally, the magnetic flux is produced by a macroscopic coil above the circuit that induces the same flux Φ through each loop.
+Thus, using the usual sign convention for voltages, currents and superconducting phase differences (see Fig. 1.10), the phases and the flux are related by $\delta_A = \gamma_A + \Phi/\varphi_0$ and $\delta_B = \gamma_B - \Phi/\varphi_0$.

-The Hamiltonian of the system can be calculated following the method proposed by B.Yurke [61] and developed in [62, 63].
+The Hamiltonian of the system can be calculated following the method proposed by B.Yurke [67] and developed in [68, 69].
 We briefly summarize it now.
 Starting from Kirchoff's laws, which play the role of the equations of motions for the electrical variables, one determines the Lagrangian.
 The Hamiltonian is then derived from this Lagrangian.
-One has first to analyse the topology of the circuit in terms of a spanning tree, i. e. a minimum set of circuit branches XY (between two nodes X and Y) connecting ground to all the other nodes X (without using the same twice).
+One has first to analyse the topology of the circuit in terms of a spanning tree, i. e. a minimum set of circuit branches XY (between two nodes X and Y) connecting ground to all the other nodes X (without using twice the same branch).
 The number of degrees of freedom of the circuit is the number of branches in the tree, not counting those with a voltage or a current source.
-Each branch XY is characterized by its voltage $v{XY}$ and its current $i{XY}$ .
+Each branch XY is characterized by its voltage v{XY} and its current i{XY} .
 One defines the generalized branch fluxes and the branch charges